JoshData/python-email-validator/README.rst

 way, creating two separate aspects to email address internationalization.

+### Internationalized domain names (IDN)

 The first is `internationalized domain names (RFC 5891) <https://tools.ietf.org/html/rfc5891>`__.
 The DNS system has not been updated with Unicode support.
 Instead, internationalized domain names are converted into a special IDNA ASCII form starting with ``xn--``.
-When an email address has non-ASCII characters in its domain part, the domain part can and should be replaced with its IDNA ASCII form.
+When an email address has non-ASCII characters in its domain part, the domain part is replaced with its IDNA ASCII equivalent form in the process of mail transmission.
 Your mail submission library probably does this for you transparently.
 Note that most web browsers are currently in transition between IDNA 2003 (RFC 3490) and IDNA 2008 (RFC 5891).
 This library uses IDNA 2008 using the `idna <https://github.com/kjd/idna>`__ module by Kim Davies.

+### Internationalized local parts

 The second sort of internationalization is internationalization in the *local* part of the address (before the @-sign).
 These email addresses